gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## SCTP Restart Considerations  {#sec-restart}

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in Section 5.2 of {{RFC9260}}
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{Section 5.2 of RFC9260}}
 with the purpose of achieving a Restart of the current Association, thus implementing SCTP Restart.